Will progressives realize the truth? Voters reward the GOP when Democrats succeed

 It's a good story, but it says more about the (white) progressives telling it than anything else.
 They want it to be true that success and failure are understood in strictly economic terms.
 They want it to be true that "success" is rewarded, that "failure" is punished.
 They want it to be true that voters are a kind of "referee" who sits in judgment.
 The progressive story is deepened by the fact that Trump is polling badly.
 (Nate Silver said Monday that Trump's averages are worse than Joe Biden were after the debate.)
 The GOP seems headed for a wipeout.
 To some (white) progressives, that's proof that "the people" are seeing the truth.

-The problem is the progressive story does not make room for an alternative possibility: that "the people" elect Republicans not in spite of the Democrat's success but because of it.
+The problem is that this story does not make room for an alternative view: that "the people" elect Republicans not in spite of the Democrat's success but because of it.
 In America, prosperity is inextricably linked to race.
-Policies that benefit the "undeserving," a label that always includes Black people, are always under threat.
-In time, a Republican is elected to restore "justice."
+Status, class, wealth, power, anything related to money – all understood, consciously or not, in terms of whiteness.
+Policies that expand the economy for the benefit of everyone include the "undeserving," a label that always includes Black people.
+That's the wrong that must be righted.
+Eventually, a Republican is elected to restore "justice."
 The progressive story insists "the people" don't know, but truth is, they probably do, and they have acted on that knowledge three straight times since 2000.

 This is not to say that Republican presidents are rewarded.
 Quite the opposite.
 The restoration of "the natural order" – in which the dominance of white people in America is preserved and protected – requires ruining the economy.
 That is what Donald Trump has done.
-A new Reuters poll shows a mere 35 percent approve of his job performance.
+A new Reuters poll shows a mere 35 percent approve.
 He's burning up the country and Americans are rightly mad as hell.
-But the reaction is not rooted in economic policies per se.
+But the backlash is not rooted in economic policies per se.
 It's rooted in the complexities of whiteness.
-White majorities punish Democrats for helping everyone.
-Then they punish Republicans for hurting them.¹
+White majorities punish Democrats for the crime of helping everyone, because "everyone" includes the "undeserving."
+Then they punish Republicans for the crime of hurting them, because their pain was not supposed to happen.¹

 You have probably heard of something political scientists call "thermostatic politics."
 It's the theory that policy and public opinion are at odds with each other.
 Parties can't go too far left or too far right without triggering a backlash.
 (When it's too hot, the public turns the thermostat down.
 When it's too cold, it turns it up.)
 "Thermostatic politics" explains why the president's party always loses the House in the first midterm after a presidential election.